timjogorman/RicherEventDescription/guidelines.md

 ## Aspectual Link Annotation

-The next annotation performed on the data is the ALINK (or "aspectual link") annotation.
+The other annotation performed on the data is the ALINK (or "aspectual link") annotation.
 ALINKs are created between an aspectual EVENT and a non-aspectual EVENT.
-Any EVENT previously marked with the class ASPECTUAL will be ALINKed to another, non-aspectual event, and you will never make an ALINK which includes a TIMEX3 or two non-aspectual EVENTS.
+(Refer back to section **Type of EVENTs** for more detail.)
+Any EVENT previously marked with the class
+ASPECTUAL will be ALINKed to another, non-aspectual event, and you will never make an ALINK which includes a TIMEX3 or two non-aspectual EVENTS.
 ALINKs only occur when you have an aspectual EVENT, and are much less common in the text than TLINK annotations.
 Relatively few EVENTs will have an associated ALINK.

-As with TLINKs, they are created interactively, and have the basic
+As with TLINKs, they are created interactively and have the following basic
 form:

 - EVENT1 **aspectual relation** EVENT2